Spear of the Wind

 Spear of the Wind (風の槍, Kaze no Yari) is a Japanese manga series written by Number 8 and illustrated by Hinako Yano.
-It has been serialized in Shogakukan's Ura Sunday website and MangaONE app since April 2022, with its chapters collected in seven tankōbon volumes as of April 2025.
+It has been serialized in Shogakukan's Ura Sunday website and MangaONE app since April 2022, with its chapters collected in nine tankōbon volumes as of August 2026.

 Publication

 Written by Number 8 and illustrated by Hinako Yano, Spear of the Wind began serialization in Shogakukan's MangaONE app on April 10, 2022.
 It started on the Ura Sunday website a day later, on April 10.
 Shogakukan has collected its chapters into individual tankōbon volumes.
 The first volume was released on October 28, 2022.
-As of April 11, 2025, seven volumes have been released.
+As of August 10, 2026, nine volumes have been released.